Mailman (City Letter Carrier)

 I have a photograph of mailboxes in a very remote part of South Dakota.
 Next to the mailboxes is a large barrel.
 Is this where the mailman would leave packages?

-Asked by Joy almost 11 years ago
+Asked by Joy about 11 years ago

 Hello Joy.
 The area where you took the photo is probably serviced by a rural carrier or HCR (highway contract routr).
 These positions are different than the one I am employed as even though we all serve the same function.
 It makes sense to me that the barrel would be used for packages because I don't think carriers are required to deliver mail to a house that is more than a certain amt of feet from the road.
 The barrel is a convenient way for the customer to receive packages without having to drive to a post office which is many mlies away and has limited hours.
 It would also protect the package from damage in inclement weather.
 I can't confirm this is what the barrel is for.